itisnotdone/mydocs/domain_naming_strategy.md

   - This way, you can save costs
     - to buy many certificates
     - to manage and deploy site and CA certificates for servers and clients.
+- Setup DNS servers separately for internal and external domains
+  - The internal DNS has to be acceable only by internal clients and hosts